tq-systems/meta-tq/meta-tq/doc/README.Distroboot.md

 - TQMa62xx
 - TQMa64xxL

+The TQ Yocto BSP currently supports Distroboot additionally for the following modules:

+- TQMa8MPxL
+- TQMa91xx[LA/CA]
+- TQMa93xx[LA/CA]

+To use Distroboot on these modules, U-Boot environment `bootcmd` has to be modified:

+`env set bootcmd 'run distro_bootcmd'

 By default, U-Boot will boot the OS from the same medium that it was started from (eMMC, SD card or SPI-NOR).
 The boot source can be modified by setting the `boot_targets` variable to `mmc0` (eMMC), `mmc1` (SD card), `sf0` (SPI-NOR),